rtaibah/pelican-blog/content/blog/2007-12-15-its-a-wonderful-internet-but-not-every-pasture.markdown

 ---
-title: "It's A Wonderful Internet...But Not On Every Pasture"
+title: It's A Wonderful Internet...But Not On Every Pasture
 author: Rami Taibah
 permalink: its-a-wonderful-internet-but-not-every-pasture
 tags: Mobile, Android, iPhone, OpenMoko